-Once you trust the calculation of your annual Safe Spending Amount (your Safe Spending Rate times your Investment Portfolio), you’ll know you can “pay yourself” and spend (and gift) it all in the year; there’s actually no logic to save any of it: you’re already at zero probability of depleting your portfolio.
-Since you know your monthly “paycheck” rolls in like clockwork, you’ll start the year focused on, “What the next fun thing to do.”
+Once you trust the calculation of your annual Safe Spending Amount – your Safe Spending Rate times your Investment Portfolio – you’ll know you can “pay yourself” and spend (and gift) it all in the year; there’s actually no logic to save any of it: you’re already at zero probability of depleting your portfolio.
+Since your monthly “paycheck” rolls in like clockwork, you’ll start the year focused on, “What the next fun thing to do.”
 And, typically, later in the year you’ll find yourself asking, “Who should benefit from our increased giving this year?
 And how much?”
 Because one thing is certain: you’ll enjoy your retirement more when you gift to your loved ones and/or fund your favorite causes while you’re still around to appreciate the positive impact you’ve made.

-Nest Egg Care leads you through the steps.
-You’ll see how Tom Canfield’s plan has played out over time.
+Tom Canfield leads you through the steps.
+You’ll clearly see his plan and how it plays out over time.
+You get updates in Tom’s blog posts and on the center button below.
 Start now, and you’ll well be on the way to maximizing the joys of retirement.

 TOM CANFIELD made his first investment at age 10 when he purchased five shares of Patterson Dental Supply.
 As the value of his holdings grew through several corporate acquisitions, he patiently added savings from summer jobs and eventually earned enough to pay for a semester of graduate school.
 That early experience has been the model for Tom’s approach to investing.
 He’s been a saver for as long as he can remember.
 Because his time horizon for when he needed the invested cash for spending was decades away, he invested solely in stocks, reinvested dividends and rode the inevitable compound growth in value over a long period.